i-MSCP/plugins/incubator/OpenDKIM/README.md

 ### External DKIM test

-Go to [dkimvalidator.com](http://dkimvalidator.com)  send a mail from the domain for which you activated OpenDKIM to the random mail address shown on that page.
-Once you have sent the mail, click on the `View Results` button and verify the DKIM information section.
+Go to [dkimvalidator.com](http://dkimvalidator.com) and send a mail from the domain for which you activated OpenDKIM to the random mail address.
+Once you have sent the mail, wait few seconds and then, click on the `View Results` button.
 You should get a result similar to:

 ```